The Basics when it comes to koi food:

 - Uneaten fish food found mushy in skimmer: lower the quantity of food being given at one time.

 Just want to know what brand of food to buy?

 I like to use a couple different brands to make sure my koi are getting everything they need.

-Blue Ridge Fish Pellets Platinum Professional and I also use Aquascape Premium Fish Food is what I have been using.
+Blue Ridge Fish Pellets Platinum Professional and Aquascape Premium Fish Food are what I have been using.
 They are affordable and yet they have good nutrients.
-The Blue Ride food doesn't come in different sizes which is on reason I also use other brands.
-The pellet is good sized but too big for my fry.
+The Blue Ridge food doesn’t come in different sizes which is one reason I also use other brands.
+The pellet is good sized, but too big for my fry.

 If humans ate one nutritional food all the time without switching it up they might not get a rounded and balanced diet.
 It’s the same thing with koi.
 Giving them a variety of food with treats here and there is the best way to ensure an overall healthy and balanced diet.